yosi-dediashvili/SubiT/design/subtitles_deployment.md

 2. Zip file
 3. RAR file

-This step is responsible for:
+This step is responsible of:

 1. **Where** to put the subtitle file/files
 2. How to **name** each of the subtitles